JulianBaader/redpitaya-daq-coincidence/README.md

 # Setup
 Clone this repo

 Clone the mimoCoRB repo (tested version: https://github.com/GuenterQuast/mimoCoRB/tree/af59dc24915f25d95c82944d6aeff0a67fc8080f)

-Create a Python11 enviroment (according to Günter never pyhton should work with mimoCoRB, this wasn't tested).
+Create a Python11 enviroment (according to Günter newer pyhton should work with mimoCoRB, this wasn't tested).

 Install packages (mimoCoRB, ...) in this enviroment-> ... needs to be tested which packages are required exactly. kafe2 and PhyPraKit should suffice